 Another thing to keep in mind is the fact that, if your hand luggage is too big to fit under the seat, you may still be asked to put it in the hold, even if it adheres to the airline’s regulations.
 This can happen on a busy flight, when there is no more space in the overhead lockers.
 In this event you will not be charged for placing your luggage in the hold.
 However, it might be worth considering beforehand whether there are any items in your hand luggage you want to keep with you during your flight.
 It is a good idea to have these within easy reach, so that you can remove them quickly prior to handing your bag over to the airline staff.

-If you are unsure what items you are allowed to carry in your hand luggage for safety reasons, please also see our page EU cabin regulations.
+Remember that you are not allowed to carry liquids of more than 100ml in your hand luggage.
+This includes sun cream, body lotion, shampoo, toothpaste etc. If you are unsure what items you are allowed to carry in your hand luggage for safety reasons, please also see our page EU cabin regulations.